-In all the thinkpieces there are about millennials and how they are changing the workforce (we might have even written a few of them ourselves), a common element is that this generation of workers wants to have more control over where, how, and why they do their jobs.
+In all the thinkpieces there are about millennials and how they are changing the workforce, a common element is that this generation of workers wants to have more control over where, how, and why they do their jobs.
 It’s the Uber influence writ large.

 One of the major areas where this plays out – and where the most notable advances have surfaced – is in hourly positions, namely your retail and service-industry jobs.
-I’ll take you through a few innovations that I think are poised to really make an impact:
+I’ll take you through a few innovations that I think are poised to really make an impact and address high-volume recruiting challenges:

 High Volume RPO

-I’ll start close to home and talk about Cielo’s own new solution for hourly hiring woes, something we call High Volume RPO.
+I’ll start close to home and talk about Cielo’s solution for hourly hiring woes, something we call High Volume RPO.

 There are 79 million people – or 58.7% of all U.S. workers – who are paid hourly, and these folks play an incredibly important role, being on the front lines of an organization and often having the power to singlehandedly determine a customer’s experience.
 It cannot be overstated how vital it is to get this right.